 Running multiple platforms is common when locations are acquired with existing systems in place.
 It is manageable short-term but creates ongoing costs.
 Reporting across platforms requires data aggregation tools.
 Staff cannot move between locations without retraining on different software.
 IT support requires expertise in multiple systems.

-This is one of the most consequential decisions for a multi-location group.
-Cloud-based platforms like Dentrix Ascend and Curve Dental store data in the vendor’s cloud infrastructure.
-Each location needs a reliable internet connection but does not need a dedicated server.
+Data lives in the vendor’s cloud.
+Each location needs a reliable internet connection but no dedicated server.
 This simplifies infrastructure significantly when opening new locations.

-On-premise platforms like Dentrix and Eaglesoft require a server at each location.
-This gives the practice more control over data and reduces dependency on internet connectivity for daily operations.
-However, it also requires consistent server maintenance, backup management, and hardware refresh cycles at every location.
+A server is required at each location.
+Gives the practice more control over data and reduces dependency on internet connectivity.
+Requires consistent server maintenance, backup management, and hardware refresh cycles at every site.

 Neither model is universally better.
 The right choice depends on your organization’s internet reliability, your IT provider’s capabilities, and how quickly you plan to open new locations.